 - Submit your best work to hone your writing skills and gain recognition in the blogosphere.

 - Engage other writers on Angie’s Diary and other literary magazines and guest blogs regularly.

 - State your intent: tell the reader why this story has you intrigued.

 - Try to stand out in your niche of expertise.
 Become specialized in the topics you pitch.

 - Visit and interact with writers on other sites with compelling content.

 - Book of the Week publications & mailings

-- Keep us in the loop of your releases, so we can regularly make suggestions to our readers
+- Please keep us in the loop of your releases, so we can regularly make suggestions to our readers

 - PRO members receive a 50% discount on all advertising rates